Linting and Formatting

 Series: Drupal Docker

 This series has now covered all the core functionality of having a local development environment and deploying updates.
-The majority of what's left has to do with automated testing, including this one where I will start to look at PHP linting and PHP CodeSniffer, a couple of tools to help detect errors in PHP code.
+The majority of what's left has to do with automated testing.

 PHP linting checks for any fatal errors.
-These kinds of errors are a lot harder to keep in the code long enough to commit it into GitLab if you were using a full dedicated developer environments with things like syntax and error highlighting, because you're probably going to notice it first.
+These kinds of errors are a lot harder to keep in the code long enough to commit it into GitLab when I was using a full dedicated developer environments with things like syntax and error highlighting, because I'm probably going to notice it first.
 With that said, it is still a good failsafe to have, and it doesn't take that long to run.

 Here's a GitLab CI/CD approach to scan any PHP changes in case of any fatal error, starting with a general extendable job which will scan all files recursively in any specified directories.